aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 {:/nomarkdown}

-In another approach, I extract text from two distinct areas: one for the left side and one for the right side of the page.
+In another approach, I extract text from two distinct boxes: one for the left side and one for the right side of the page.
 I use the `x0` of the word **Art** as the `x0` for the right box and the same value as the `x1` for the left box.
 This makes the extracted sequences more logical.